 We’ve talked earlier about smart ways to announce product updates, where we discussed what are the reasons behind updates publications and what are the most effective, the smartest way to keep customers in the loop.
 However, I believe that there is a big portion of actionable tips and tricks are left undisclosed.

-People who believe that emails don't work, just do it wrong.
-Don't worry nobody is born with a talent to create powerful, converting emails.
+People who believe that emails don’t work, just do it wrong.
+Don’t worry nobody is born with a talent to create powerful, converting emails.
 It is a skill that can be mastered and today we will discover together how to make it happen.
+Also we will look at some product update email samples.

 So let’s get started!

-What is a good email?
+What is a great email?

-A good email not only introduces update, bug fix report or new feature to people but also explains how to use it, how to benefit from it, what is the value coming with each new release.
+A great email not only introduces update, bug fix report or new feature to people but also explains how to use it, how to benefit from it, what is the value coming with each new release.

 Email can serve as a great meaningful touchpoint of interaction with a user.
 Make it clickable, nicely designed and simply interesting.